SoumenBaral/DjangoRestAPIDoc/README.md

   - End point ( last point from the base ulr where an API or service can be accessed)
   - Method ( POST, PUT/PATCH, GET, DELETE)

      - POST : POST for creating data --- C
-     - PUT/PATCH : PUT for updating data  --- U
+     - PUT : PUT for updating data  --- U
      - GET : GET for retrieving data  --- R
      - DELETE : DELETE for deleting data --- D

      <p>Together these four operations make up the basic operations of storage management known as CRUD</p>
   - Headers